sd2020spring/sd2020spring.github.io/_assignments/mini-project-3-text-mining.md

 ## Part 2: Analyzing Your Text

+### Ethical Analysis

+When you choose an approach to analyze your test, think about how this approach can and can’t answer the questions you want to ask of the text data you have.
+When you run a certain analysis is it inherently corrupted because of certain biases in your data?
+Discuss in your write-up the limitations of your approach overall and how might you mitigate them given more time.

 ### Characterizing by Word Frequencies

 One way to begin to process your text is to take each unit of text (for instance a book from Project Gutenberg, or perhaps some Tweets regarding a topic of interest) and summarize it by counting the number of times a particular word appears in the text.
 A natural way to approach this in